wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/authors/admin/_index.md

   - icon: orcid
     icon_pack: fab
     link: https://orcid.org/0000-0002-5849-7297
+  - icon: wechat  # This is the FontAwesome name for WeChat
+    icon_pack: fab
+    link: '/uploads/wechat-qr.jpg'  # Links directly to your uploaded QR code

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv